nrynkr/OMR-Auto-Grading-System/README.md

-# OMR Auto Grading System
+# OMR
- An Autograding System
+ A Flask Web Application